skillitzimberg/pomodoro/PLANNING.md

     - Add a `click` event listener to it
     - Reset `workTimeInSeconds` to 1,500 seconds
     - Reset the display to 25:00

 8. As a user I want to hear a sound when the Work timer runs out (hits 00:00)
+    - Record a sound
+    - Import it into the project
+    - Use `Audio()` construction to get an instance
+    - Play the instance when `workTimeInSeconds` goes to 0

 ### Switch Timer View